The App That Can Diagnose Sick Cannabis Plants

 To learn more about the app and discuss what technology advancements like this could mean for cannabis cultivators, Analytical Cannabis recently caught up with GrowDoc’s founder and CEO, Daniel Lirette.

-Solving cultivation troubles with AI
+Solving cannabis leaf problems with AI

 GrowDoc won the 2020 edition of the Startup Cup (La coupe des startups), an annual competition for young francophone businesses and entrepreneurs organized by the Association of the Youth Chambers of Commerce of Quebec (Regroupement de jeunes chambres de commerce du Québec).
 But the origins of GrowDoc actually go back much further.